 Pride in SF is one of the largest LGBT gatherings in the world.
-This year's theme is "A Celebration of Diversity."
+This year's theme is "Generations of Strength."

 Before the festivities begin, community volunteers will once again install the huge Pink Triangle on Twin Peaks.
 It's an annual commemoration of the gay victims persecuted and killed in concentration camps in Nazi Germany starting in 1933.